vicaran/Smart-IVC/README.md

 </p>

 # Just use it #
-If you just want to try and play with Smart-IVC, you can find it [here](http://rio.inf.usi.ch:38080).
+If you just want to try and play with Smart-IVC, you can find it [here](http://rio.inf.usi.ch:38080) (<-- SORRY!
+This website is currently unavailabe).

 # Run it on your machine #